GDQuest/website/content/open-source/guides/learn-godot/developer/index.md

 ---
 title: "Learn to Make Games with Godot: Developer Edition"
-description: This learning path and free guide is a curated list of free resources to transition to and advance with the Free and Open Source engine Godot
+description: This free guide is a curated list of free resources that help with transitioning to Godot - the Free and Open Source game engine.
 author: razvan

 type: post